MrAmanRai/App-Development-Projects/README.md

 # App-Development-Projects
-In this repo I am going to add the app development projects using React Native
+In this repo, I will add the app development projects using React Native.
+Author name - Aman rai